K40Nano/K40Nano/README.md

 Licensing
 ---
 The project as a whole is licensed as GPL 2.0.
-While I prefer MIT and I have heavily overhauled the code.
 I can only give a different license to the elements I wrote from scratch.
-The core elements of NanoUsb, the packet resending methods NanoConnection, and LaserDistance are derived from K40Whisperer.
+The core elements of NanoUsb and NanoConnection are derived from K40Whisperer and must remain GPL.
+However everything else is dual licensed as MIT. ( See https://www.gnu.org/licenses/old-licenses/gpl-2.0-faq.en.html#HeardOtherLicense ).